Make Your Next Trip Extraordinary

 Program local emergency numbers into your cell phone.

-I ask my hotel concierge for those numbers.
+I often ask my hotel concierge for those numbers.

 Carry your hotel’s business card in the local language.

-Have at least one of these so you can show it to non-English-speaking locals (e.g., a taxi driver) and get back to your hotel quickly in an emergency.
+Have at least one of these so you can show it to non-English-speaking locals (e.g., a cab driver) and get back to your hotel quickly in an emergency.

 Carry a mini-flashlight (so you’re never caught in the dark).

-I once made the mistake of not packing one and learned my lesson the hard way.
+I once made the mistake of not packing one and learned that lesson the hard way.
 You can read all about my best travel mistake here.

 3 Comments